Site Builder is a legacy product and is no longer available to new Customers. |

 Text Colour (3)

 This colour option has the greatest effect on the theme.
 It’s responsible not only for the main text colour, but Vast uses your chosen text colour to intelligently determine complementary shades of this colour to be applied to block backgrounds.
-This way your site blocks are cleanly defined and your text is always legible.
-It’s likely a good idea to make this a darker and slightly desaturated version of your primary brand colour.
+This way, your site blocks are cleanly defined, and your text is always legible.
+It’s likely a good idea to make this a darker, slightly desaturated version of your primary brand colour.

 Fonts